sentfanwyaerda/sync/README.md

 sync
 ====

 A simple intelligent synchonization script to keep webmirrors synchronized, written in PHP.
-By initiation (through a cronjob e.g.) the local ``sync.php`` connects to the remote ``sync.php``, authenticates, lists all available files, compares list against changes and pushes/pulls the newer documents.
+By initiation (through a cronjob e.g.) the local ``sync.php`` connects to the remote ``sync.php``, authenticates, lists all available files, compares list against changes and pushes/pulls the newer files.

 ###Futures functionality:###
 - optional hooking GIT into the synchonisation process